vincentarelbundock/Rdatasets/doc/lme4/rst/sleepstudy.rst

 ~~~~~~~

 These data are from the study described in Belenky et al. (2003), for
-the sleep-deprived group and for the first 10 days of the study, up to
+the most sleep-deprived group (3 hours time-in-bed) and for the first 10
-the recovery period.
+days of the study, up to the recovery period.
+The original study
+analyzed speed (1/(reaction time)) and treated day as a categorical
+rather than a continuous predictor.

 References
 ~~~~~~~~~~